 As we mentioned before, Phisix.co has been bought out by a major tech company.
 The purchase happened over a year ago now, but I’m still getting settled into the ‘working for a mega-tech company’ role I’m supposed to play.
 I thought I’d use my old website to do some venting.
 I think this will be helpful for all those aspiring entrepreneurs out there whose primary goal is to be bought out by a big company like Google or Apple.
 There are upsides, but there are also downsides to the whole process.

 The money is, of course, spectacular.
+They also give out freebies, like a discount for credit packs from iStock.
+Don’t forget where you came from.
 If the tech company expects you to come work at their headquarters and fill in an office.
 If you’ve never worked in an office environment before, this can be a challenge.
 How do you motivate your employees?
 What happens when there’s communication problems (99% of all office problems).
 These might be things you have to deal with down the line.
 I didn’t, and I took courses on office management in my spare time to get better at it.
 And I am better.
 I mean I’m not great, but I’m definitely better than I used to be.

 Learn to Master Coffee.